 GE 9.8 Cu.
 Ft.
 12V Refrigerator

-This 12V fridge has reversible hinges so it can be opened either from the right or left as it suits your RV’s setup.
-It’s available in either stainless steel or black.
+Reversible hinges make it so it can be opened either from the right or left as it suits your RV’s setup.
+And it’s available in either stainless steel or black.

 Reviews are also mixed for the quality of this fridge on both GE’s website and at Camping World.